iomatix/Lugormod-X/__example_config/externvars.md

 Starting credits value for new registered account.
 Default 1350.
 - **`lmd_old_commands_disp`**

 Hides new commands from the chat, turn them back to the console log only if 1.
+If 2 most messages will appear on the chat.
 Defalut 0.
 (1 is Old lugor-style)

 **They are usable in the game**